lsigut/EC_workflow/README.md

 workflow is a set of post-processing steps that were applied for a particular cropland site [CZ-KrP](http://www.europe-fluxdata.eu/home/site-details?id=CZ-KrP).
-The main purpose of EC workflow is to show how to utilize the software infrastructure.
+The main purpose of EC workflow is to show how to utilize the `openeddy` software infrastructure.
 It is not meant to represent the optimal best post-processing workflow, especially concerning the quality control.
 The `openeddy` provides enough flexibility for users to adapt post-processing to specifics of their site and will hopefully facilitate